 The following parameters are used to assess individual organ dysfunction:

-Septic shock is defined as sepsis with hypotension requiring vasopressor therapy to maintain a mean blood pressure of more than 65 mm Hg and a serum lactate level exceeding 2 mmol/L (18 mg/dL) after adequate fluid resuscitation.[1]
-This has a greater risk of mortality and long-term morbidity.
+Septic shock is defined as sepsis with hypotension requiring vasopressor therapy to maintain a mean blood pressure of more than 65 mm Hg and a serum lactate level exceeding 2 mmol/L (18 mg/dL) after adequate fluid resuscitation.[4]
+This has a greater risk for mortality and long-term morbidity.

 Pseudosepsis is defined as fever, leukocytosis, and hypotension due to causes other than sepsis.
 Examples might include the clinical picture seen with salicylate intoxication, methamphetamine overdose, or bilateral adrenal hemorrhage.